 \section{Introduction}

-The proliferation of smart wireless devices (WDs) has recently enabled various new applications such as wireless sensor networks, internet-of-things (IoT), and edge machine learning\cite{Park19}.
-For the success of these applications, dedicated fusion centers (or edge servers) are employed to swiftly aggregate massive data distributed in WDs to make inference about the physical environments for facilitating further actions.
-Towards this end, the fusion center normally needs to compute functional values based on the distributed data from different WDs.
-For instance, in distributed sensing \cite{Cui07}, the fusion center is interested in retrieving common parameters that are sensed by different WDs subject to independent sensing noises.
-In distributed edge learning\cite{Zhu20-Mag}, the edge server needs to iteratively compute the (weighted) mean values of the local gradients or machine learning model parameters at the WDs (or edge devices) for global aggregation.
+The recent advancements in beyond fifth-generation (B5G) and sixth-generation (6G) wireless networks and the proliferation of smart wireless devices (WDs) are expected to enable various intelligent applications such as auto-driving and virtual/agugmented realities.
+Towards this end, new techniques such as distributed sensing \cite{Fan21} and distributed edge learning/intelligence\cite{Park19,KBL22,Feng18,Feng19} emerge, in which dedicated fusion centers (FCs), located possibly at edge servers or base stations (BSs), are employed to swiftly aggregate the massive data distributed in WDs, and accordingly make inference about the physical environments for facilitating further actions.
+In this case, how to compute functional values based on the distributed data from different WDs is becoming a challenging task faced by the FC.
+For instance, in distributed sensing \cite{Cui07,Dey11}, the FC is interested in retrieving parameters based on the sensing data of multiple geographically distributed WDs.
+In distributed edge learning (particularly the federated edge learning)\cite{Zhu20-Mag,Zhou-ProcIEEE19}, the edge server coordinates multiple WDs to train shared machine learning models iteratively, and in each iteration, the edge server needs to update the global machine learning model parameters by computing the (weighted) mean values of the local gradients or model parameters at the WDs (or edge devices).